markusprograms/markusprograms/README.md

 <br>
 This is my main account.
 I also have an alt account, <a href = "https://github.com/Infinite-Coder-001">https://github.com/Infinite-Coder-001</a>.
 I use the account only for APIs for Khan Academy.

+<h1>What's new</h1>
+27-04-2023 - Released <a href = "https://gihtub.com/markusprograms/GHRun">GHRun</a>, a tool to run Github repositories online.
+Be the first one to try it out and send me your feedback.

 <h1>My website - <a href = "https://markus.dusek.eu">https://markus.dusek.eu</a></h1>
 Don't forget to visit my website, where is put my <b>free</b> <b>online</b> games.
 The website is only in Czech at this time but will be availabe in English soon.